 - LLW Repository Ltd – Low Level Waste Repository, Cumbria.

-- Magnox Ltd – Berkeley, Gloucestershire; Bradwell, Essex; Chapelcross, Dumfries; Dungeness A, Kent; Hinkley Point A, Somerset; Hunterston A, Ayrshire; Oldbury, Gloucestershire; Sizewell A, Suffolk; Trawsfynydd, Snowdonia; Wylfa, Anglesey; plus the former Research Sites Restoration Ltd sites at Harwell, Oxfordshire, and Winfrith, Dorset.
+- Magnox Ltd – Berkeley, Gloucestershire; Bradwell, Essex; Chapelcross, Dumfries; Dungeness A, Kent; Hinkley Point A, Somerset; Hunterston A, Ayrshire; Oldbury, Gloucestershire; Sizewell A, Suffolk; Trawsfynydd, Snowdonia; Wylfa, Anglesey; plus the former research sites at Harwell, Oxfordshire, and Winfrith, Dorset.

 - Sellafield Ltd – Sellafield / Calder Hall / Windscale, Cumbria.